makingitbettergo/Solitaire/README.md

 Solitaire
 =========

-This was developed for Data Structure and Algorithms at AUT.
+This was developed as an assignment for Data Structures and Algorithms sem 1 2014 at AUT.
+It comes with absolute NO wARRANTY.

 It doesn't require D&D.
 The game logic is completed.